-The wastewater contains very high in minerals and salts and for its use, so it is always advisable to mix it with normal tap water so that the amount of mineral and salts gets balanced.
+The wastewater contains very high minerals and salts and for its use, so it is always advisable to mix it with normal tap water so that the number of minerals and salts get balanced.

-1. Use RO waste water for Mopping and Cleaning Floors
+1. Use RO Waste water For Mopping And Cleaning Floors

-It is assumed that, twice the drinking water in any family is being used to clean and mop floors.
+It is assumed that twice the drinking water in any family is being used to clean and mop floors.
 You can use the waste water for this purpose in your houses and your workplaces also.

 But don’t forget to mix the rejected RO water with some fresh water because first of all, the soaps, detergents and acids will not mix properly in hard RO water and on the other hand plain RO waste water will leave salt particles and other mineral particles on the floor.

-2. Use RO Waste water to flush toilets.
+2. Use RO Waste Water To Flush Toilets.

-So use the rejected RO water to flush toilets and on the other hand do your role in conserving water.
+So use the rejected RO water to flush toilets and on the other hand, do your role in conserving water.
 It will be best if you can directly connect your waste RO water pipe to the toilet flushing pipe.

 If ever you notice any discolouration, do not use additional acids to clean toilets because discolouration is an indication that RO waste water is doing its job superbly.
 You can use air-fresheners as this water will not help in cleaning the fragrance.

-3. Use RO Waste water to Wash your Car
+3. Use RO Waste Water To Wash Your Car

 It is estimated that a car needs to be washed every two weeks.
 And if you are using fresh water or tap water to wash your car then you are wasting a lot of water, especially if you use a hosepipe.

 Before you attach the RO waste water pipe to your car wash cleaning faucet, always remember that do not use a scrub or brush if you are using hard water.
 Instead use a soft linen cloth, as the water itself will do the work of a brush.
 And also the force of the water should be minimal.

-This again can be termed as one of the best use for RO waste water primarily because washing utensils and cleaning sinks needs a lot of water and secondly if they are cleaned with hard water, they will get cleaned better.
+This again can be termed as one of the best use for RO waste water primarily because washing utensils and cleaning sinks needs a lot of water and secondly, if they are cleaned with hard water, they will get cleaned better.

 You can only use this water for rinsing the utensils and not for scrubbing.
 The salt environment will clean the utensils from all food and oily acidic particles.